Warning! – Less than 5 seats remaining!

 – New Feature –

-Larry Lawler, LG Brooks, Ang Wierzbic, Steve Klitzner, and Billy Fauller
+Larry Lawler, Zachary Boutin, LG Brooks, Ang Wierzbic, and Steve Klitzner

 We will end our jam packed day of training with a one hour question and answer session.
 Any questions that didn’t get answered during the individual sessions will get addressed during the Q&A. Attendees will also be able to ask new questions to the speakers.